 But star gazing in Mongolia is not just about the beautiful experience; it is a very important part of the local culture.
 By looking up at the sky and watching the movement of the Moon and the stars, you will participate in a centuries-long tradition of astronomical observations that allowed nomadic people to navigate through the vast steppes and deserts, determine time and date, or predict weather.

-Due to the essential character of astronomy in the local conditions, we have started a project called AstroMongolia within which we enable post doc students to come and study contemporary Mongolian cosmogony as well as local pupils to learn more about stars above their heads.
+Due to the essential character of astronomy in the local conditions, we have started a project called AstroMongolia within which we study contemporary Mongolian cosmogony.
 Read more about the project here.

 One kilometre away from the Bat-ölzi village and Tsagaan gol (the White River), at the place called Temeen chuluu (camel stone), there are around thirty tombstones and deer steles.
 One of the deer steles gives the site its name.
 Dating back to the Mongolian Bronze age (-3000 to -900 BC), the drawings on the steles depict deer, various animal species or a man leading a camel.
 Made of unworked granite from the neighbouring mountains, the tomb stones and deer steles still keep much of their mystery.
 According to the book Tuukh Soyolin Dursgal (Historical and Cultural Places of Mongolia; parts of the book were translated from Mongolian to English by the OONH Team), three of the tombs were explored so far.
 Two of them had been looted but in the third one, next to sheep and cow bones, a hoof and pieces of an Uyghur-style vase were found, dating to the 9th century.